mwgg/i3phtatus/README.md

 ##Configuration

 Configuration is stored in a PHP array.
-There you can configure the refresh rate (in milliseconds before the information is updated), "good" and "bad" colors for modules requiring colored output, as well as individual modules options.
+There you can configure the refresh rate (in milliseconds before the information is updated), "good", "bad" and "warn" colors for modules requiring colored output, as well as individual modules options.

 Modules are displayed in the same order as they appear in the config.
 Unnecessary modules may simply be commented out or removed from the config file.